 Hormones are chemical messengers secreted by the endocrine glands.
 Hormones travel through the bloodstream to tissues and organs, and control most of the body’s major systems including heart rate, metabolism, mood, sexual function, and growth and development.

-Neuroactive steroids, including testosterone, dehydroepiandrosterone (DHEA) and its sulphide ester (DHEA-S), are important for brain development as they influence synaptic connectivity and neuronal differentiation.
-They influence dopaminergic, glutamatergic, and GABAergic neurotransmission that have been found to be dysregulated in schizophrenia.
+Neuroactive steroids, including testosterone, dehydroepiandrosterone and its sulphide ester, are important for brain development as they influence synaptic connectivity and neuronal differentiation.
+Thyroid hormones also play a role in neurodevelopmental processes, such as differentiation of neural cells, synaptogenesis, and myelination.

 What is the evidence for hormonal changes in people with schizophrenia?